rcorre/godot_blender_importer/README.md

+# Deprecated

+See https://github.com/V-Sekai/godot-blender instead.
+These somehow both released at the same time.
+Also note that this may be a feature built-in to Godot4: https://github.com/godotengine/godot/pull/54886#pullrequestreview-805381255.

 # Godot Blender Importer

 This is a plugin for Godot 3.4 to directly import [blender](https://www.blender.org/) source files without needing to (manually) export to an intermediate format.